cloudflare/cloudflare-docs/products/ssl/src/content/ssl-for-saas/reference/status-codes/custom-csrs.md

 401|1003|Failed to verify JWT token
 401|1004|Failed to get claims from JWT token 401|1005|JWT token does not have required claims 403|1403|No quota has been allocated for this zone.
-If you're already a paid SSL for SaaS customer, please contact your Customer Success Manager for additional provisioning.
-If you're not yet enrolled, please fill out this form and someone from our sales team will contact you: https://www.cloudflare.com/plans/enterprise/contact/.
+If you are already a paid SSL for SaaS customer, please contact your Customer Success Manager for additional provisioning.
+If you're not yet enrolled, fill out [this form](https://www.cloudflare.com/plans/enterprise/contact/) and our sales team will contact you.
 403|1404|Access to generating CSRs has not been granted for this zone.
 If you're already a paid SSL for SaaS customer, please contact your Customer Success Manager for additional provisioning.
-If you're not yet enrolled, please fill out this form and someone from our sales team will contact you: https://www.cloudflare.com/plans/enterprise/contact/
+If you're not yet enrolled, fill out [this form](https://www.cloudflare.com/plans/enterprise/contact/) and our sales team will contact you.
 404|1419|The custom CSR was not found.
 409|1420|The custom CSR is associated with an active certificate pack.
 You will need to delete all associated active certificate packs before you can delete the custom CSR.
 500|1500|Internal Server Error